mobizt/Firebase-ESP32/README.md

 * `beginAutoRunErrorQueue`
 * `processErrorQueue`

-The function `beginAutoRunErrorQueue` will run or process queues automatically and can be call once.
+The function `beginAutoRunErrorQueue` will run or process queues automatically and can be called once.

 While function `processErrorQueue` will run or process queues and should call inside the loop().